 Requirements#

-At least 12GB of RAM.
+- Memory: At least 8GB RAM.

 tmpfs